rkuma183/wilsonmar.github.io/_posts/2016-06-12-aws-lambda-serverless.md

    ls _meta/
    </strong></pre>

-0. Install others from the root of your project:
+0. Navigate your active directory to the root of your project.
+0. Plugins are downloaded from GitHub by npm:

+* [serverless/serverless-meta-sync](https://github.com/serverless/serverless-meta-sync) - Securely sync your the variables in your project's `_meta/variables` across your team.

      <pre><strong>
      npm install serverless-offline --save
      </strong></pre>

-Plugins are downloaded from GitHub:

-* [serverless/serverless-meta-sync](https://github.com/serverless/serverless-meta-sync) - Securely sync your the variables in your project's `_meta/variables` across your team.

 * [dherault/serverless-offline](https://github.com/dherault/serverless-offline) - Emulate AWS Lambda and Api Gateway locally to speed up your development cycles.